saltstack/salt-install-guide/docs/topics/salt-version-support-lifecycle.rst

   project.
 * Point releases will include the content of previously released updates.
 * The focus of point releases will be high and critical bugs.

+..
+Admonition:: Support for new operating system versions

+   Sometimes a new version of a supported operating system, is released during the active support window for a specific version of Salt, such as a new release of RedHat or Debian.
+Salt Project support for new versions of operating systems will vary for LTS vs. STS releases:

+   * **LTS releases** - Support for new operating systems will not be added in future point releases.
+Instead, the new operating system will be supported in the next major LTS release.
+   * **STS releases** - Support for new operating systems will be added for point releases if possible.

 CVE and critical support